lazerfocused/rain-sdk-android/docs/METHODS.md

 Composes a wallet-agnostic transaction parameter bag for a contract call.
 Pure helper — returns a Rain-owned `RainTransactionParameters` struct with `value` pre-set to `"0x0"`.
-Hosts can hand the result to either provider for signing / broadcast.
+Hosts can hand the result to any provider for signing / broadcast.
 Mirrors the iOS `composeTransactionParameters` API.

 - **Returns:** `RainTransactionParameters` — `from`, `to`, `value` (`"0x0"`), `data`.